safelock/mailhide/README.md

 This query string has the key "mailKey", and the key should match that in the config.php.
 So the URL Format should look like: https://example.org/mailhide/email.html?mailKey=EXAMPLEKEY

+## Can I try it out?
+Sure!
+I personally use this code for my own emails (though the config is obviously redacted.)
+You can go try to grab my email at https://www.randalllowe.com/#contact